pingcap/docs/tidb-cloud/third-party-monitoring-integrations.md

 ## Required access

-To edit third-party integration settings, you must have the `Owner` access to your organization or `Member` access to the target project.
+To edit third-party integration settings, you must be in the `Organization Owner` role of your organization or the `Project Owner` role of the target project.

 ## View or modify third-party integrations